 Duchenne muscular dystrophy begins between the ages of 2 years and 3 years.
 The first symptoms are developmental delay (particularly a delay in starting to walk) and difficulty walking, running, jumping, or climbing stairs.
 Boys with Duchenne muscular dystrophy fall frequently, which often causes arm or leg fractures.
 They walk with a waddle, frequently walk on their toes, and have difficulty rising from the floor.

 Weakness in the shoulder muscles usually follows and gets steadily worse.
 As the muscles weaken they also enlarge, but the abnormal muscle tissue is not strong.
 In boys with Duchenne muscular dystrophy, the heart muscle also gradually enlarges and weakens, causing problems with the heartbeat.
 Heart complications occur in about one third of boys with Duchenne muscular dystrophy by age 14 and in all those over age 18 affected by the disease.
 However, because these boys are not able to exercise, the weakened heart muscle does not cause symptoms until the disease has progressed.
-About one third of boys with the disease have mild, nonprogressive (that is, will not become worse) intellectual impairment that affects mostly verbal ability.
+About one third of boys with the disease have mild intellectual impairment Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more that will not become worse and that affects mostly verbal ability.

 In boys with Duchenne muscular dystrophy, the arm and leg muscles usually contract around the joints, so that the elbows and knees cannot fully extend.
-Eventually, an abnormally curved spine (scoliosis) develops.
+Eventually, an abnormally curved spine ( scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
+Scoliosis can be present at birth or can develop during adolescence.
+Mild forms may cause only mild discomfort, but more severe forms can cause... read more ) develops.
 Fat and other tissues replace certain enlarged muscle groups, particularly the calf muscles.
 By age 12, most boys with the disease need to use a wheelchair.
 Increasing weakness of the respiratory muscles also makes them susceptible to pneumonia and other illnesses, and most die by the age of 20.

 In boys with Becker muscular dystrophy, weakness is less severe and first appears a little later, at about age 12.
 They are usually able to walk until at least age 15, and many remain able to walk into adulthood.
 The pattern of weakness resembles that of Duchenne muscular dystrophy.
 However, very few adolescents need to use a wheelchair.
 Most people survive into their 30s or 40s.

-Similarly, Becker muscular dystrophy is diagnosed when blood tests show the gene for the protein dystrophin is abnormal or occurs in only very small amounts.
-A muscle biopsy shows low levels of dystrophin in the muscle, but not as low as in Duchenne muscular dystrophy.
+Similarly, Becker muscular dystrophy is diagnosed when genetic tests show defects in the dystrophin gene.
+A muscle biopsy shows a low level of the protein dystrophin in the muscle but not as low as in Duchenne muscular dystrophy.

 Close family members of children who have either Duchenne or Becker muscular dystrophy can have DNA tests of blood to detect the gene.
 Prenatal tests on a fetus to can help determine whether the child is likely to be affected.

-Children with breathing problems may wear special masks that help breathing.
+Children with breathing problems may wear special masks that help breathing Alternatives Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 If the mask does not help the breathing enough, doctors may insert a plastic tube directly into the windpipe (trachea) through a small incision in the front of the neck (a procedure called tracheostomy).
-The tube is attached to a machine that helps air get in and out of the lungs (ventilator).
+The tube is attached to a machine that helps air get in and out of the lungs ( ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more ).
 A tracheostomy may allow children with Duchenne dystrophy to live into their 20s.
 Children with heart problems may be given drugs such as angiotensin-converting enzyme inhibitors and beta-blockers.

-People who have Duchenne muscular dystrophy who are over age 5 and have significant muscle weakness may be given prednisone or deflazacort, which are corticosteroids.
+People who have Duchenne muscular dystrophy who are over age 5 and have significant muscle weakness are given prednisone or deflazacort, which are corticosteroids.
 Prednisone or deflazacort is taken by mouth daily.
 When taken for a long time, these drugs have many benefits, such as improving strength, allowing children to walk for a few more years, maintaining heart and lung functions, and increasing survival by 5 to 15 years.
-However, long-term use of these drugs causes many side effects, such as weight gain, puffiness in the face, and an increased risk of spine and bone problems (see Corticosteroids: Uses and Side Effects).
+However, long-term use of these drugs causes many side effects, such as weight gain, puffiness in the face, and an increased risk of spine and bone problems ( see Corticosteroids: Uses and Side Effects Corticosteroids: Uses and Side Effects ).
 Prednisone and deflazacort have not been adequately studied for treatment of Becker muscular dystrophy.